rodricios/eatiht/README.rst

 -  [STRIKEOUT:HTML-and-text extraction]
 -  etv2 command line scripts
--  etv2.py tests
+-  [STRIKEOUT:etv2.py tests]
 -  improve filtering\|pruning step so that taglines from articles get dropped

    -  if and only if tagline has a reference image, don't prune

--  add some template engine so that extracted html has *style*
+-  add some template engine (see "bootstrapify" function for current state)